 Shredded denim or paper fibers from old newspapers makes up the bulk of cellulose-based insulation.
 It’s one of the oldest types of insulation and can offer an R-Value between 3.1 to 3.8 per inch.

 Even rocks and minerals can be shredded into soft insulation for your attic.
-Mineral wool, also known as stone wool, is made from minerals like basalt.
+Mineral wool, also called stone wool, is manufactured from minerals like basalt.
 It can also be made from industrial slag or even glass.
 Mineral wool insulation offers a range of R-Values from 2.2 to 4.2 per inch.

 Instead of rolls or batts, spray foam insulation is sprayed directly onto the surface for insulation.
 This foam is made from several composite materials and conforms to the shape around it.
 Spray foam insulation can offer some of the highest R-Values, averaging 3.5 to 8 per inch.

-While it seems natural to assume that more insulation means higher energy efficiency, there’s such a thing as too much insulation.
-Excessive insulation can spur mold growth and trap other airborne particles between the fibers.
-Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to an expert.
+While it seems correct to assume that more insulation means higher energy efficiency, there’s such a thing as too much insulation.
+Excessive insulation can encourage mold growth and trap other airborne particles between the fibers.
+Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to a pro.